kristoffer-marshall/scrape-goat/README.md

 * **Contextual Extraction**: Instead of just reporting a match, it extracts the full text of the HTML element where the keyword was found, providing valuable context.
 * **Flexible Domain Input**: Accepts a list of domains from either a .csv (parsing the first column) or a simple .txt file.
 * **Automated List Updates**: Can download and update its default domain list (current-federal.csv) directly from the CISA .gov domain repository on GitHub.
-* **Intelligent Deduplication**: By default, it avoids scanning the same base domain multiple times (e.g., treats www.example.gov and api.example.gov as example.gov).
-This can be disabled to treat each subdomain as a unique site.
+* **Intelligent Deduplication**: Avoids scanning the same base domain multiple times (e.g., www.example.gov and api.example.gov are both treated as example.gov).
 * **Robust Scanning**:
   * Automatically follows HTTP/HTTPS redirects.
   * Bypasses SSL/TLS verification errors to analyze content, logging the error for reference.
   * Tries both https:// and http:// protocols for each domain.
 * **Organized, Real-Time Logging**:
-  * Appends results to matches.txt, no\_matches.txt, and errors.txt in real-time.
+  * Appends results to matches.txt, no\_matches.txt, and errors.txt in real-time by default.
   * Includes a \--clobber option to overwrite previous logs.
   * Timestamps every entry for clear record-keeping.
 * **User-Friendly Operation**: